 - Be honest with them.
 Do not share everything they tell you with your would be husband.
 Listen to them actively and take keen interest.
 Trust takes time.

-Responding to a new mom as a toddler, children below 10, teenagers?
+How do step children may respond to a new mom as a toddler, children below 10 or as teenagers?

-Children below 10 years: They also would be more acceptable towards you compared to their older counterparts.
+Step children below 10 years: Step children of this age will also accept you more easily compared to their older counterparts.
 They like strong family bonds.
 Ultimately it is most important to make sure their daily needs are met and, like said before, their activities, family rituals are not very different compared to the time before you had stepped in.
 They would compete a lot for the attention of their biological parent hence, there has to be periodic attention showered.
 They should also get enough alone time with their biological parent.
 Making sure there are no custody fights or back biting of the parent they do not live with will help them through the transition.
 They need reassurance that you are a bonus parent and not a replacement of their biological mother.
 They also need reassurance that their father loves them a lot.

 - It is very important to have a good quality relationship with your spouse as it is the basis of everything.
 In a new marriage you get a lot of couple time to develop your marital life but in this case you have to be a parent right from the beginning.
 You have to be united in your parenting decisions.
 Discuss your parenting styles in advance.
 This would include setting boundaries and limits.